AliHosaam/AliHosaam/README.md

 };

 const ecommerceAppProject = {
-  description: "Developed a full-stack e-commerce application using (MongoDB, Express.js, React, and Node.js) and a set of packages such as (bcrypt, jwt, validator) and much more tech.
+  description: "Developed a full-stack e-commerce application using (Next.js, Typescript and Tailwind CSS) and a set of packages such as (bcrypt, jwt, validator) and much more techs.
 The app provides a complete online shopping experience with features such as product browsing, shopping cart management, user authentication, payment processing, order management, and admin panel for managing products and orders."
 };